Articles · Mariology · Revelation 12

 Whatever carried God's presence was itself set apart, sacred, untouchable.

 And then there is the woman of Revelation 12 — clothed with the sun, the moon beneath her feet, crowned with twelve stars.
-The Church reads this figure as both Mary and the Church herself, the two images superimposed the way icon painters layer gold on gold.
+The Church reads this figure as both Mary and the Church herself, the two images superimposed the way icon painters layer gold on gold, a dual reading consonant with Lumen Gentium (1964), §§55, 63.
 The woman in glory, radiant, exalted — this is the vision that the feast of August 15 celebrates, the image the Church holds up and says: this is what God does with a creature who says yes.

 The Witnesses of the Tradition

 Long before the dogma was formally defined, the faithful kept the feast.
-The Transitus Mariae literature — accounts of Mary's "passing" or "dormition" — circulated from at least the fifth century, and the feast of the Assumption was celebrated in Jerusalem, Rome, and Constantinople well before the Middle Ages.
+The Transitus Mariae literature — accounts of Mary's "passing" or "dormition" — circulated from at least the fifth century, and the feast of the Assumption was celebrated in Jerusalem by the late fifth century and in Rome by the seventh century under Pope Sergius I (687-701), well before the Middle Ages.
 The Church did not invent a doctrine in 1950; she recognized what had been believed, prayed, and celebrated for as long as memory reached.

 Over the centuries, saints and mystics added their own witness.
 Venerable Mary of Ágreda, in her vast Mystical City of God, described Mary's final days in Jerusalem — the gathering of the Apostles, the peaceful death, the body remaining incorrupt and radiant.
 Blessed Anne Catherine Emmerich saw the Archangel Gabriel — the same messenger who brought the news of the Incarnation — returning at the end to announce her entrance into eternal glory.
 St. Bridget of Sweden received similar visions: Mary's death surrounded by heavenly light, her body untouched by decay, her soul received immediately into the presence of her Son.